 To arrange an appointment with the KIB, call 0211 – 8924063.
 Make sure you bring a translator with you and don’t forget to bring with you the following documents:

 - The most recent school report of your child, indicating subjects and marks in the home country (if possible, a sworn translation in German)

 After the consultancy at KIB, the Schulamt (office for schooling) will manage the bureaucratic part and the principal will manage the practical part of the procedure.

 Once the child has entered the German school system, he/she can still practice his/her mother tongue in the so-called “Herkunftssprachlicher Unterricht”.
-Once a week there are school lessons for Albanian, Arabic, Bosnian, Farsi, Greek, Italian, Korean, Croatian, Macedonian, Polish, Portuguese, Russian, Serbian, Spanish and Turkish.
+Once a week there are school lessons for Albanian, Arabic, Bosnian, Farsi, Greek, Italian, Korean, Croatian, Macedonian, Polish, Portuguese, Russian, Serbian, Spanish, and Turkish.
 If you want to read more about eligibility, take a look at the City of Düsseldorf website.

 International School of Düsseldorf

-The International School of Düsseldorf (ISD) is one of to the private English speaking schools in the area.
-For 50 years, pupils from more than 145 countries have attended ISD, starting from primary school at the age of 6 up until they achieve their International Bachelor (Baccalaureate).
-The focus of the school is to welcome children as a second family, to support their development during each stage of their emotional and intellectual growth and to help them and their families to face the delicate changes related to a new life abroad.
+The International School of Düsseldorf (ISD) is one of the private English speaking schools in the area.
+For more than 50 years, pupils from more than 145 countries have attended ISD, starting from primary school at the age of 6 up until they achieve their International Bachelor (Baccalaureate).
+The focus of the school is to welcome children as a second family, to support their development during each stage of their emotional and intellectual growth, and to help them and their families to face the delicate changes related to a new life abroad.

 ISR – International School on the Rhine